ga-wdi-pvd/express-mongoose/readme.md

 In order for us to use Mongoose to communicate with our database, we need to link it up to our Express application.
 We'll do this by...
 * Establishing a connection with a Mongo database.
 * Define a Mongoose schema and model.

-* Generate some seed data.
+Then, we will see how mongoose works by generating some seed data!

 ### Steps

 1. Install Mongoose via the command line: `npm install --save mongoose`.
-2. In `connection.js`, require "mongoose" and save it to a `mongoose` variable.
+2. In `db/connection.js`, require "mongoose" and save it to a `mongoose` variable.
 3. Define a `CandidateSchema` using mongoose's `.Schema()` method.
 4. Define a "Candidate" model built off `CandidateSchema` with `mongoose.model()`.
 5. Connect to our `whenpresident` database using `mongoose.connect()`.